Bundang District: Economy

 Bundang has the reputation of being one of the richest parts of Gyeonggi Province.
 Bundang is home to Gyeonggi Province's only international banks, Citibank and HSBC.
 Their presence serves to further solidify Bundang's reputation as an upscale area.
 A total of 174 companies in Bundang employ 29,783 people.
 This also includes several notable corporations, including the corporate headquarters of Korea Telecom, better known as KT and leading Korean internet portal Naver as well as SK C&C, a top IT services company.
 In addition, the state-owned Korea Land Corporation and Korea Gas Corporation both had their headquarters in Bundang.

 Since then, Kogas has moved to Daegu, and Korea Land Corporation has moved to Jinju innovation city as part of the South Korean government decentralization drive, along with giant Kepco's move to Naju, south of Gwangju Metro.

 Nowcom has its headquarters in Bundang, as well as Plantynet Co., Ltd. and subsidiary A&G Modes.

+The Korea AI Safety Institute is also based in the district.

 Culture and tourism

 There are some ancient relics, sights or buildings of note.
 There are, however, two pleasant parks which have been established for residents' pleasure.
-Bundang Central Park, east of the road between Seohyeon and Sunae stations, has a lake, fountain, and several old houses, while Yuldong Park, to the east, has a larger reservoir and a bungee jumping platform, 45 m high.
+Bundang Central Park, east of the road between Seohyeon and Sunae stations, has a lake, fountain, and several old houses, while Yuldong Park, to the east, has a larger reservoir.
+Yuldong Park had a bungee jumping platform, 45 m high, but it was demolished in late 2024.

 Bundang is also home to St. John's Church, which is one of the largest Roman Catholic buildings on the Asian continent.
 It is conspicuously located in the eastern part of Bundang.
 It employs a balance of both modern as well as gothic-style architecture, and features a replica of Michelangelo's Pietà; one of only three in the world officially authorized by the Vatican.